matt-goldman/Maui.Plugins.PageResolver/docs/net-10-spec.md

 ## 10. Backwards compatibility

-* PageResolver 2.x ships as a shim package that depends on SmartNavigation and uses type‑forwarders where possible.
+* ~~PageResolver 2.x ships as a shim package that depends on SmartNavigation and uses type‑forwarders where possible.~~
-* Obsolete legacy APIs with messages pointing to SmartNavigation equivalents.
+* ~~Obsolete legacy APIs with messages pointing to SmartNavigation equivalents.~~
-* Behaviour names are new, no replacement in PageResolver.
+* ~~Behaviour names are new, no replacement in PageResolver.~~

+Backward compatibility will not be maintained

 ## 11. Usage examples